jane-hnatiuk/ryanair/README.md

 # Test for booking up to a declined payment

-This test automation framework uses Java, Maven and JUnit5 and contains Selenide API, Cucumber JVM BDD with Allure reports.
+This test automation framework uses Java, Maven and JUnit and contains Selenide API, Cucumber JVM BDD with Allure reports.

 **Selenide** is a framework for test automation powered by Selenium WebDriver (Selenium wrapper)that brings the following advantages:
 - Concise fluent API for tests Ajax support for stable tests